-- PMNRF has not been constituted by the Parliament but recognized as a Trust under the Income Tax Act
+- PMNRF has not been constituted by the Parliament but is recognized as a Trust under the Income Tax Act

 - Contributions towards PMNRF are notified for 100% deduction from taxable income under section 80(G) of the Income Tax Act, 1961.

-- Prime Minister is the Chairman of PMNRF and is assisted by Officers/ Staff on an honorary basis.
+- The Prime Minister is the Chairman of PMNRF and is assisted by Officers/ Staff on an honorary basis.

 PM Cares Fund vs PM National Relief Fund vs CM State Relief Fund vs SDMA

-- Unlike PM National Relief Fund, PM CARES, CM’s Relief Funds and SDMAs are not dependent on donations.
+- Unlike the PM National Relief Fund, PM CARES, CM’s Relief Funds and SDMAs are not dependent on donations.